tsimarc/issue-vue-cli-in-edge-browser/README.md

 # description

-This project is created by Vue Cli3.
+This project is created by Vue Cli.
 Only next codes were added in `HelloWorld.vue` to help to locate source maps in the Devloper Tool of a browser

 ```js
 mounted() {